Volunteer Profile: Rick and Jean Seavey

 Rick and Jean Seavey have been research collaborators with Everglades National Park for more than 25 years.
 Honors include the Marjorie Stoneman Douglas Award from the Dade Chapter of the Florida Native Plant Society in 1989 for first use of large community volunteer groups in non-native plant removal (Royal Palm Hammock), the George B. Hartzog Award from the National Park Service (2009) Enduring Service Category, and the naming of a lichen (Heiomasia seaveyorum Nelson & Lücking) in their honor in 2010.

 Everglades National Park Lichen Project

 Rick Seavey is the only known systemic taxonomic lichenologist in south Florida and possibly all of Florida.
-As of 2010, the Everglades National Park lichen project has identified 400 species of which at least 27 are additions to the North American Lichen Checklist.
-One species (Cryptothecia evergladensis Seavey) has been described and published as new to science.
-At least 10 others are believed to be new to science but have not been described.
-About 300 specimens have been delivered to the National Park Service South Florida Collections Management Center for archiving, and several hundred more specimens are currently being processed.
+As of 2010, the Everglades National Park lichen project has identified 550 species of which at least 50 are additions to the North American Lichen Checklist.
+Thirteen species have been described and published as new to science and an additional 7 species are in press.
+More than 3,000 specimens have been delivered to the National Park Service South Florida Collections Management Center for archiving, and several hundred more specimens are currently being processed.

 Current Volunteer Opportunities